virtuosonic/agender/trunk/Readme.txt

 Distro Makers:
 ==============
-    Hi distro maker, if you want to include Agender in your operating system, you are free to do it, just follow the license, but i request you to send me the instructions on how to install Agender on your system, so i can add them to the website documentation.
+    Hi distro maker, if you want to include Agender in your operating system, you are free to do it, just follow the license, but I request you to send me the instructions on how to install Agender on your system, so I can add them to the website documentation.

 Author:
 =======